antoinedelia/cloud-optimist/cloud/content/en/posts/2025/why-tagging-your-aws-resources-is-a-must/index.md

 * **Environment**: The desired environment (dev, uat, prod, ...).
 Even if you have separate AWS accounts, this will help you identify if a resource got lost during deployment.
 * **Owner**: The owner of the resource.
 This could be a person, but more ideally a team (frontend, backend, security, ...).

 Depending on your use case, you'll surely have other ideas for tags, but with the ones above, you'll already have a good start!
+And in case of doubt, feel free to read the [tagging best practices from AWS](https://docs.aws.amazon.com/tag-editor/latest/userguide/best-practices-and-strats.html).

 Let's now look at some concrete examples of using tags in AWS.